 Use peppermint wisely so that you may enjoy your time outside without being bothered by bees.
 Anyone allergic to bees or is afraid of bees may find peppermint a useful tool in their arsenal.

 Many people who use peppermint as a deterrent continue to plant peppermint.
-It works great, and it should be explored immediately if you are looking for practical solutions to your bee problems.
+It works great and should be explored immediately if you are looking for practical solutions to your bee problems.

 6. Plant citronella

 Citronella should be grown in strategically placed pots.
 The strong odor of this herb will keep bees away.
-However, ensure that the soil is well-drained so that the plant grows properly.
+However, ensure the soil is well-drained so the plant grows properly.

 If you don’t want to put pots on your balcony, you might use citronella candles, which are just as good at keeping bees away.
 The Repel Insect Repellent Citronella Candle is an excellent choice for the job.